-- 1.12.
-Base Coaches: - 1.12.1.
+1.12.
+Base Coaches:

+- 1.12.1.
 Coaches may act as base coaches at all divisions. - 1.12.2.
 Players may act as base coaches at the Minor and Major League Divisions.
 Players must wear batting helmets when acting as base coaches. - 1.12.3.
 One T- Ball coach may be located in the outfield while that coach's team is in the field.
 (4/11) - 1.13.
 Batters may not run on a dropped third strike. - 1.14.
 Catchers, batters and runners in all leagues must wear appropriate protective equipment. - 1.15.
 No on-deck batter is permitted outside or inside the dugout area (6/96). - 1.16.
 Metal spikes are not allowed in any league division. - 1.17.
 Umpires shall honor a call for time out by a team's coach or through their players when the play has ended.
 Majors and Minors Division players and coaches can ask for time out when the ball is in the infield and play has stopped. - 1.18.
-In all divisions, a runner leaving the base before a pitched ball crosses the plate is automatically out. - 1.18.1.
-This is not an appeal play; the umpire shall call the runner out immediately or at the end of the play if the pitch is hit. - 1.18.2.
+In all divisions, a runner leaving the base before a pitched ball crosses the plate is automatically out.
+However, an umpire may issue one warning per team for a first offense during a game and return the baserunner to the base of origin. - 1.18.1.
+This is not an appeal play; the umpire may call the runner out immediately or at the end of the play if the pitch is hit. - 1.18.2.
 In the event of a batted ball, the umpire will allow the play to continue and at the end of the play will call the offending runner(s) out for leaving early.
 All other results of the play shall stand.
 If the runner is the third out of the inning, the inning is over. - 1.19.
 If a runner misses a base or leaves early on a tag up, the runner shall be called out on an appeal.
 An appeal must be made before the next pitch. - 1.19.1.
 In Minors and below the ball is dead at the stoppage of play and an appeal may be made before the next pitch.